 Problem: This symptom is especially prevalent in larger organizations with multiple levels of reporting and management.
 It often takes too much time to make decisions, is too arduous to get approvals for resources, and is too difficult to navigate the “chain of command.”
 Organizations don’t necessarily have to be flat to achieve strategy execution efficiency, but leadership must understand where to draw the line when it becomes apparent that bureaucracy is hindering organizational progress.

 Solution: When a plan is conceptualized and rolled out for strategy execution, it is important for leadership to have a clear conversation with the relevant managers about the specifics of bringing the plan to fruition.
-The goal should be to give as much decision making power to the managers as possible, including authority to approve budget and reallocate resources when appropriate.
+The goal should be to give as much decision-making power to the managers as possible, including the authority to approve the budget and reallocate resources when appropriate.
 Reducing red tape before strategy execution commences will save a tremendous amount of time throughout.

 6. Acceptance of Poor Performance or Failure to Deliver on Objectives